ckb-js/kuai/docs/PRD/user_story.md

 ![picture 24](pic/HistoryTab.png)

+- TXID

+  The theme color highlights the TXID (transaction hash), which can be clicked to navigate to the transaction details page on the blockchain explorer.
+- From/To

+  For the user's address in this transaction, the SUDT balance will be displayed as increased under "From" and decreased under "To".
+- From/To Address*

+  The To address is marked with an underline, and clicking on it will navigate to the address details page on the blockchain explorer.

+  [Note] In a typical CKB UTXO transaction, there may be more than one From address and To address.
+However, in this demo, the input/output address count is limited (with the change address being the same as the To address), so there is only one From address and a single output address other than the From address.

+  [Enhanced Compatibility] If the transaction has two or more From addresses or three or more To addresses, an asterisk (*) can be added after From/To.
+- SUDT Amount Change

+  The SUDT balance for the user address changes after this transaction.

 > If possible, the mint transaction and the modification transaction should be also tag or in the hover bubble.